dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 ### Units of Measure

-#### Use units of measure for added type safety in F# code
+#### Carefully use units of measure for added type safety in F# code

-This type information is erased when viewed by other .NET languages, so be aware that .NET components, tools and reflection will just see types-sans-units (for example, `float` rather than `float<kg>`) after this information has been erased.
+Additional typing information for units of measure is erased when viewed by other .NET languages.
+Be aware that .NET components, tools, and reflection will see types-sans-units.
+For example, C# consumers will see `float` rather than `float<kg>`.

 ### Type Abbreviations

 #### Carefully use type abbreviations to simplify F# code

-Be aware that .NET components, tools and reflection will just see the types-being-abbreviated.
-Over-use of type abbreviations can also make a domain appear more complex than it actually is, which could confuse consumers.
+.NET components, tools, and reflection will not see abbreviated names for types.
+Significant usage of type abbreviations can also make a domain appear more complex than it actually is, which could confuse consumers.

 #### Avoid type abbreviations for public types whose members and properties should be intrinsically different to those available on the type being abbreviated